 But a faint glimmer of hope emerged as the championship rounds approached, when the camera zoomed in on Taylor sitting on his stool, a not-so-triumphant look on his busted-up face.
 Hushed “oohs” could be heard all around when the camera focused on Meldrick’s swollen, deformed mess of a mug as he sat on his stool.
 No matter the scores, this made it evident Chavez was definitely getting some work done in there, perhaps enough of it that turning the tables remained a possibility.

 The next round, exhilaration spread all over the place.
 With Chavez in adamant pursuit of a diminished Taylor and finally letting his hands go, men cursed approvingly at every left hook while women’s whooping punctuated every right cross.
 Adrenaline overtook my body, and I watched breathlessly as both warriors dueled tirelessly in the middle of the ring.
-When the bell rang to end the eleventh, I found myself punching the air and hollering with the rest of them.
+When the bell rang to end the ninth, I found myself punching the air and hollering with the rest of them.
 The only other time I’d felt like this was when I watched Rocky overcome dismal odds in derailing the Siberian Express otherwise known as Ivan Drago.
 But this was way better.
-This was a real fight, arousing real passion, not only in myself, but in all those adults with whom I now felt a very real connection.
+This was the real thing, arousing real passion, not only in myself, but in all those adults with whom I now felt a very real connection.

 While I was happy Chavez was inflicting some damage–if not necessarily winning–at the same time I felt bad for Taylor and his bloodied mouth and swollen face.
 For a kid who once locked his bicycle in a storage room for three months after a pretty unspectacular tumble and a couple of scraped knees, it was impossible not to admire Meldrick’s courage in fighting on.
 This is when I broke the unspoken agreement to not bother my dad in any way, shape or form as long as the fight went on.
 Hesitatingly, I turned to him and asked, “If he’s winning, how come he’s so hurt?”
 My dad turned to me right away and answered with an excited flutter in his voice, “Chavez is getting to him and his hands are hard as bricks!”